nicksoan/BreakfastSimulator/README.md

 My programmer brain's attempt to make a ridiculously accurate simulation of making breakfast.
+Maybe I should go eat something.